A Flexible Itinerary for 3 Days in Sydney [2024]

 Ride or walk around the Royal Botanic Garden

-The Royal Botanic Gardens also offers an Aboriginal heritage tour.
-If you are interested in this I suggest you make a booking.
+The Royal Botanic Gardens also offers an Aboriginal Heritage Tour.
+If you are interested in learning more about indigenous culture, I suggest you make a booking.
 You may need to switch the morning and afternoon activities to make this work.

-One of the most memorable ways to end your first day in Sydney is on a sunset Harbour cruise.
+One memorable way to end your first day in Sydney is on a sunset Harbour cruise.

 Book a tall ship cruise for a special afternoon on the harbour

-A great alternative is the Captain Cook Sunset Dinner Cruise, where comfortable seating and delicious nibbles await or a or a Champagne Sunset luxury sailing experience.
+A great alternative is the Captain Cook Sunset Dinner Cruise, where comfortable seating and delicious nibbles await or a Champagne Sunset luxury sailing experience.

 Spice Alley Chippendale Food Hawker stalls

-Spice Alley’s hawker-style stalls have options from Malaysia, Thailand, Korea, China and Japan.
+Spice Alley’s hawker-style stalls offer options from Malaysia, Thailand, Korea, China, and Japan.

-There are also Italian, French and Modern Australian options.
-Gin Lane, a small bar on Kensington Street, sells some tremendous local gin’s and, further along, Handpicked Wines to taste a variety of Aussie wines.
+Italian, French, and Modern Australian options are available.
+Gin Lane, a small bar on Kensington Street, sells some tremendous local gins, and Handpicked Wines offers Aussie wines.
 Chippendale is a short walk from Central Train Station.

-If you still have some energy left, there is some awesome tours run in the evening including a True Crime tour, a photography tour, a ghost tour of the Rocks, or a small bar tour of Sydney CBD.
+If you still have some energy left, there are evening walking tours like a True Crime tour, a photography tour, a ghost tour of the Rocks, or a small bar tour of Sydney CBD.

-Day 2 in a nutshell: Discover one of Sydney’s most famous beaches, either Bondi or Manly or if you are up for the pace, see them both!
+Day 2 in a nutshell: Sydney’s famous beaches, Bondi or Manly, or both!

 Ideas for days at th e beach in Sydney

-The easiest way to cover both beaches is to use the Captain Cook cruise between Watsons Bay and Manly Beach as your way of reaching the northern from the eastern suburbs.
-The trip costs a little more than the local green and yellow ferries but will save you a trip back to Circular Quay and about 50 minutes of travel time.
+If you decide to do both the easiest way is to use the Captain Cook service that travels between Watsons Bay and Manly Beach.
+The trip costs a little more than the local ferries but will save you a trip back to Circular Quay, about 50 minutes of travel time.

-To get to Bondi you can either take the train from Central, Town Hall or Martin Place and get off at Bondi Junction Station where you join a bus to the beach or you can take the 333 express bus from Circular Quay.
-The train is quicker by about half, especially in peak hour.
+To get to Bondi, take the train from Central, Town Hall, or Martin Place to Bondi Junction Station, then catch a bus to the beach.
+Alternatively, you can take the 333 express bus from Circular Quay.
+The train takes about half the time, especially during peak hours.

-Head to North Bondi Beach for breakfast at local favourite Speedo’s Cafe, known for their healthy breakfast bowls and fruit salads.
+Get off the bus at North Bondi Beach for breakfast at local favourite Speedo’s Cafe, known for their healthy bowls and fruit salads.

-After breakfast, make your way to the beach and check out the graffiti wall.
+After breakfast, head to the beach and check out the graffiti wall.

 Bondi Graffiti Wall Mulga